• Skip to primary navigation

 Tips for this recipe

-How To Make Lemon Mascarpone Frosting
+How To Make Lemon Curd Mascarpone Frosting

 Mixing bowl with mascarpone, cream, and lemon curd

-Use immediately to frost cakes or cupcakes, or refrigerate until ready to use.
+Use immediately or refrigerate until needed.

 Whipped lemon mascarpone frosting in a mixing bowl